Murder of Lazaro Figueroa: Third trial

 Cardona spent 17 years on death row before her verdict was overturned by a higher court because the prosecution had used arguments that "improperly inflamed the minds and passions of the jurors".

 The prosecution in the third trial did not seek the death penalty.

 In her third trial in 2017, a neighbor testified, "She closed the door...it didn't appear that any lights were on but the shower was going and he was screaming."
 She stated that Lazaro was "very small, very thin, very frail."
 However, Cardona insisted under oath that she did not inflict significant abuse on her son or break any of his bones.
 She also continued to recant her 1990 statement that Lazaro fell off the bed and hit his head, causing the tear in his corpus callosum.
 Instead, she placed the blame on her ex-girlfriend Olivia Gonzalez, insisting that she struck Lazaro with a baseball bat.
 The defense said they would introduce evidence Gonzalez had confessed to hitting the boy with the baseball bat and killing him.

 Cardona's lawyer, Stephen Yermish, attempted to persuade the jury that while she was indeed a bad mother, she was not necessarily a murderer.
 He conceded that "the charge of aggravated child abuse may have been proven", but that the "charge of murder has not".

 The jury found Cardona guilty of the death of Lazaro Figueroa in 1990, and the court convicted her of first-degree murder and aggravated child abuse for a third time.
 However, this time she was sentenced to life in prison instead of a death sentence.
 Presiding Judge Miguel de la O remarked, "there are wild beasts that show more empathy for their offspring than you showed Lazaro."

 Cardona's elder son, a 37-year-old named Juan Puente, died while also in prison.
-Puente, was serving a 10-year sentence for burglary, died at Gulf Correctional Institution's Annex in February 2018.
+Puente, while serving a 10-year sentence for burglary, died at Gulf Correctional Institution's Annex in February 2018.
 While in jail in 2010, he was brought to a Miami courtroom to testify on his mother's behalf in an effort to convince a jury to spare her life.
 "The case followed him around, every time he got arrested.
 It was like a revolving door," said Cardona's former lawyer, Edith Georgi.
 "The kid had a really sweet way about him.
 He was very easy to get to know and friendly.
 But he had an addiction he couldn't cure."

-Media Recognition
+Media recognition

 The Baby Lollipops case amassed tons of media attention, most being anti-LGBTQ+ and anti-Latin American hate towards Cardona.

 In her book Ordinary Girls: A Memoir, Jaquíra Diaz reviews the impact of Cardona's status as both an immigrant and a queer woman on her trials.